exaQ-ai/polyadicQML/doc/source/use-cases.rst

 ===========

-The git page contains the source code that produced the results and the figures in this examples.
+The git page contains the source code that produced the results and the figures in this use cases.
 Note that the second experiment being run on a physical quantum computer, the test output is random, so it could slightly differ form the presented one -- run on ibmq_burlington the 23rd June 2020.

-From the root directory, the examples can be run by command line as:
+From the root directory, the use cases can be run by command line as:

-- Example 1 : ``python3 exaples/example-XOR.py``
+- Use case 1 : ``python3 exaples/example-XOR.py``
-- Example 2 : ``python3 exaples/example-iris.py``
+- Use case 2 : ``python3 exaples/example-iris.py``